 What is Lhermitte's?

-No, it is a shooting jolt of electricity, starting at my neck then going down my back.
+Patient #2: No, no, it is a shooting jolt of electricity, starting at the top of my neck then continuing down my back.

-On the other hand, it sometimes feels like a giant numb spot that buzzes if I rub it.
-(I know...don't rub it!)
+Patient #4: Sometimes it feels like a giant numb spot that buzzes only if I rub it.
+(All the other participants answer in unison - "then don't rub it!" )

-The shock sensation doesn’t last long.
-It is more like a jolt of electricity which can make you jerk a little and usually it is over before you know it.
+Usually, the intenseness of the electric shock sensation does not last long.
+It is the suddenness of that jolt of electricity - that can make you jerk a little.
+It doesn't last long either and usually it is over before you know it.

-Sometimes it feels like a buzzing or tingling and sometimes it is like a sharp stabbing pain.
+Some patients say that sometimes it feels like a buzzing or tingling and sometimes it feels like a sharp stabbing pain.

 It doesn't hurt too bad ... until he pushes on it!

 Have you ever felt Lhermitte's in your neck or shoulders?

 They chat a bit on this video, but some of the info is helpful

 - Lhermitte's Sign is named after Jacques Jean Lhermitte, French neurologist and neuropsychiatrist, (1877-1959).